AleksandrHovhannisyan/artsakh-genocide/README.md

 > The Lachin Corridor (5 km wide), which will provide a connection between Nagorno-Karabakh and Armenia while not passing through the territory of Shusha, shall remain under the control of the Russian Federation peacemaking forces.
 The Republic of Azerbaijan shall guarantee the security of persons, vehicles and cargo moving along the Lachin Corridor in both directions.

-In violation of the ceasefire agreement, Azerbaijan has been blockading the Lachin Corridor since December 2022.
+In violation of this agreement, Azerbaijan has been blockading the Lachin Corridor since December 2022, preventing the safe passage of persons, vehicles, and cargo in both directions.

 On February 22, 2023, the International Court of Justice—the UN's highest court—[issued a legally binding ruling](https://www.icj-cij.org/public/files/case-related/180/180-20230222-ORD-01-00-EN.pdf) that orders Azerbaijan to end the blockade and allow free movement of civilians in both directions; Azerbaijan has ignored this order with impunity.
 So far, the blockade has been condemned internationally by [members of the U.S. Congress](https://www.congress.gov/bill/118th-congress/house-resolution/108?s=1&r=97), the UN, the European Union, Human Rights Watch, Amnesty International, the Red Cross, the Lemkin Institute for Genocide Prevention, and countless others.

-On August 7, 2023, former International Criminal Court prosecutor Luis Moreno Campo [wrote a report noting that these actions amount to genocide](https://luismorenoocampo.com/lmo_en/report-armenia/), comparable to war crimes committed by Ratko Mladić in Srebrenica during the Bosnian genocide.
+On August 7, 2023, former International Criminal Court prosecutor Luis Moreno Campo [wrote a report noting that these actions amount to genocide](https://luismorenoocampo.com/lmo_en/report-armenia/), comparable to war crimes committed in Srebrenica during the Bosnian genocide.
 On August 18, the Lemkin Institute issued [an active genocide alert for Artsakh](https://www.lemkininstitute.com/active-genocide-alert-1/active-genocide-alert-azerbaijan----in-artsakh-).

-### Death by starvation
+### Starvation as a weapon of genocide

 Early on in the blockade, Red Cross vehicles were granted intermittent passage to tend to critically ill patients.
-[As of July 2023](https://www.icrc.org/en/document/azerbaijan-armenia-sides-must-reach-humanitarian-consensus-to-ease-suffering), Azerbaijan is no longer permitting the Red Cross to enter Nagorno Karabakh.
+[As of July 2023](https://www.icrc.org/en/document/azerbaijan-armenia-sides-must-reach-humanitarian-consensus-to-ease-suffering), Azerbaijan is no longer permitting the Red Cross to enter Nagorno Karabakh:

 > Despite persistent efforts, the International Committee of the Red Cross (ICRC) is not currently able to bring humanitarian assistance to the civilian population through the Lachin corridor or through any other routes, including Aghdam.

 As a result of the blockade, food has been severely rationed in Nagorno Karabakh; miscarriages have nearly tripled, and medical complications have sharply risen.
 Baby formula, essential hygiene products, and basic food necessities are all in critically short supply.
-[A convoy of Armenian trucks carrying 360 tons of food](https://www.rferl.org/a/azerbaijan-blocks-armenian-aid-convoy-/32522087.html) is currently stranded outside the Lachin Corridor checkpoint.
-On August 15, 2023, K. Hovhannisyan, a 40-year-old resident of Nagorno Karabakh, [died of malnourishment and starvation](https://armenpress.am/eng/news/1117440.html); photos of his emaciated body circulated on social media.
+[A convoy of Armenian trucks carrying 360 tons of food](https://www.rferl.org/a/azerbaijan-blocks-armenian-aid-convoy-/32522087.html) is currently stranded just outside the Lachin Corridor checkpoint; [a French convoy of humanitarian aid](https://en.armradio.am/2023/08/30/french-humanitarian-convoy-banned-from-entering-artsakh/) was similarly barred from entering.
+On August 15, 2023, photos circulated on social media showing the emaciated body of K. Hovhannisyan, a 40-year-old resident of Nagorno Karabakh who [died of malnourishment and starvation](https://armenpress.am/eng/news/1117440.html).
 If the blockade is not lifted, nearly 30,000 children will share a similar fate: malnutrition and, eventually, death.

-### Azerbaijani propaganda and denial of the genocide
+### Denial of the genocide

-[According to Azerbaijani state propaganda](https://www.politico.eu/article/nagorno-karabakh-armenia-azerbaijan-blockade-checkpoint/), there is no blockade and people are free to move in either direction; this stance was echoed by Azerbaijan's representative to the UN during [the August 16 emergency UNSC meeting](https://media.un.org/en/asset/k14/k1498sf9lh).
+[According to Azerbaijani state propaganda](https://www.politico.eu/article/nagorno-karabakh-armenia-azerbaijan-blockade-checkpoint/), there is no blockade and people are free to move in either direction.
+This stance was echoed by Azerbaijan's representative to the UN during [the August 16 emergency UNSC meeting](https://media.un.org/en/asset/k14/k1498sf9lh).
 At the same time, Azerbaijan has proposed transporting its own humanitarian aid via [an alternative land route through the town of Aghdam](https://jam-news.net/baku-offers-road-through-agdam-instead-of-lachin/).

 These conflicting narratives raise two important questions:

 1. First, if there is no blockade, what is the need for humanitarian aid or an alternative transportation route?
-2. Second, if Azerbaijan truly intends to make peace with the Armenians of Nagorno Karabakh, why would it impose this barbaric blockade in the first place and attempt to starve them into submission?
+2. Second, if Azerbaijan truly intends to make peace with the Armenians of Nagorno Karabakh, why did it impose this barbaric blockade in the first place and attempt to starve them into accepting its terms of negotiation?

-Azerbaijan has assured the citizens of Nagorno Karabakh that they will be "pardoned" if they disband their government and integrate into Azerbaijani society.
-It does this while [arbitrarily arresting Armenians and illegally abducting them from the ICRC's custody](https://en.armradio.am/2023/07/29/the-arrest-of-a-person-under-the-protection-of-international-humanitarian-law-and-the-icrc-is-a-war-crime-armenian-mfa/).
+[Azerbaijan has assured](https://oc-media.org/aliyev-ready-to-offer-amnesty-to-stepanakert-authorities-if-they-dissolve-government-and-parliament/) the citizens of Nagorno Karabakh that they will be granted amnesty (for what?) if they disband their government and integrate into Azerbaijani society.
+It does this while [arbitrarily arresting Armenians and illegally abducting them from the ICRC's custody](https://en.armradio.am/2023/07/29/the-arrest-of-a-person-under-the-protection-of-international-humanitarian-law-and-the-icrc-is-a-war-crime-armenian-mfa/) at the Lachin checkpoint.

 Much like convicted war criminal Ratko Mladić, President Aliyev has one demand: Lay down your arms in exchange for peace guarantees.
 When the Bosnians surrendered their weapons, the men were immediately separated and massacred; women and children were raped and deported.
-How can we expect Armenians to trust people who [regularly mutilate and behead them](https://azeriwarcrimes.org/atrocities/) and violate the fragile ceasefire?
-How can Armenians trust—much less coexist with—the very people who manufactured this humanitarian catastrophe in the first place?
+How can the Armenians of Artsakh trust the very people who [regularly mutilate and behead them](https://azeriwarcrimes.org/atrocities/), violate the fragile ceasefire, and [fire upon civilian farmers](https://asbarez.com/artsakh-farmers-again-targeted-by-azerbaijani-gunfire/)?
+How can they trust—much less coexist with—the very people who manufactured this humanitarian crisis in the first place?

 ## Silence is violence